 Vision looks at the wonder and spirit of American political life.
 From embracing the American Constitution to savoring the nexus of religion and politics and to examining partisan politics and casting light on current and historical racial relations, this blog is for everyone who cares about the good and lasting American political system.
-Read and be captivated by a love for America, albeit with sorrow.
+Read and be captivated by a love for America.

 For Love and Nonviolence: George Floyd and my Christian Journey

 In America and across the world, we were angry and horrified by the killing of Floyd.
 His senseless murder laid out for every one to see the grave inequality and violence toward African Americans by American police.
 The peaceful protests are vital and should usher in meaningful reform.

 A Dialogue on Race, Sex and Emmett Till

 The following is an essay I wrote for my favorite professor James Goodman at Harvard College.
 It reflects the beginning of my journey writing about human rights.